Ferebee Family Legacy

 Janice Ferebee is a native New Yorker now living in Washington, DC.
-Janice writes about the amazing women in her family to keep the FEREBEE FAMILY legacy alive.
+Janice writes about the amazing women in her family to keep the FEREBEE FAMILY LEGACY alive.
 She is the daughter of Elliot (deceased) and Elizabeth Ferebee (deceased/member of Alpha Kappa Alpha Sorority since 1943), one of the first African American families to move into the Incorporated Village of Westbury (Long Island), NY, in 1957.
+Her mother, a community activitist, PTA president, and special education professional, was her first role model and mentor.

-Janice's current project focuses on her aunt, Dr. Ferebee.
-In spite of “life” happening to Dorothy Boulding Ferebee (as it does to us all), she created an impressive body of work as a champion for Black women and girls, and pioneer for Black female physicians, which became part of Janice's inspiration.
-Not only did Janice become a Sorority and club woman, but, her global efforts align with her aunt's extraordinary work.
-It is this amazing woman’s fortitude and vision that Janice writes about to make sure her aunt's legacy is not lost, and, to inspire today’s multicultural women and girls to start imagining and living their own legacies, and, to #LiveLifeOutLoud!
+Janice's current legacy project focuses on Dr. Ferebee.
+In spite of “life” happening to Dorothy Celeste Boulding Ferebee (as it does to us all), she created an impressive body of work as a champion for women and girls of color, and pioneer for female physicians of color, which became part of Janice's inspiration.
+Not only did Janice become an AKA Sorority and club woman, but, her global efforts align with Dorothy Ferebee's extraordinary work.
+It is this amazing woman’s fortitude and vision, along with her mother's powerful example, that Janice writes about, to make sure this FEREBEE FAMILY legacy is not lost, and to inspire today’s women and girls of color to start imagining and living their own legacies, to become the NEXT GENERATION OF WOMEN WARRIORS!

 MAKING SURE THAT BLACK WOMEN ARE THE KEEPERS OF THEIR OWN HISTORY & TELLERS OF THEIR OWN STORIES.